This piece is in continuation to the ‘Best of Swanand Kirkire’ lyrics series Best Lyrics Of Swanand Kirkire – Part 1

 Ik baar toke

 Every Indian family or at least a homemaker/mother can identify with this feeling of constant worry.
 We ridicule her nervousness and fears.
 She too understands and knows her fears are unfounded.
 But a woman’s heart sees no reason in such circumstances.
-Swanand’s lyrics are a perfect ode to the love and care of the woman who turns the house into a home.
+Swanand’s lyrics are a perfect ode to the love and care of a woman who makes a house a home.